matthewfishermv/Statistics-with-R/Linear-Regression/Index.md

 The **form** of a scatterplot is the general shape of the relationship between the independent and dependent variable [[1]](#references).
 It describes the overall pattern (or lack of pattern) in the scatterplot.
 The form may be **linear** (like a line), **curvilinear** (like a curve), or **random** (lacking a pattern).

-In the plot above, you can perceive of a linear pattern, where as x increases, so does y.
-A curvilinear pattern may looks something like the plot below:
+In the plot above, you can perceive of a linear pattern, in which as x increases, so does y.
+A curvilinear pattern may look something like the plot below:

 ![Example of a curvilinear scatterplot pattern](/Course-Content/Images/scatterplot-curvilinear.png)